rust-lang/reference/src/items/external-blocks.md

 The ordinal must be less than or equal to [`u16::MAX`].

 r[items.extern.attributes.link_ordinal.allowed-positions]
-The `link_ordinal` attribute may be specified on a function or static in an `extern` block.
+The `link_ordinal` attribute may only be applied to a function or static in an `extern` block.

 r[items.extern.attributes.link_ordinal.duplicates]
-The `link_ordinal` attribute may only be specified once on an item.
+The `link_ordinal` attribute may be used only once on an item.

 r[items.extern.attributes.link_ordinal.allowed-kinds]
 The `link_ordinal` attribute may only be used with the [`raw-dylib` linking kind][items.extern.attributes.link.raw-dylib].